romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ```

 The tag model has no relations in the example above, but only because they're not needed in future queries.
-`Porm` is designed to deal with circular dependencies without problems,
+`Orchid ORM` is designed to deal with circular dependencies without problems,
 so `TagModel` can use `ArticleModel` in the relation, and `ArticleModel` can have `TagModel` in the relation at the same time.

 Article tag model: